technomancy/bussard/spoilers/readme.md

-# Backstory notes (aka SPOILERS)
+# Back-story notes (aka SPOILERS)

-Here's where the notes are kept in order to keep a consistent backstory in the Bussard universe.

-If you're not working on developing the game, you probably don't want to read this; it's basically just pure spoilers.
+Here's where the notes are kept in order to keep a consistent back-story in the Bussard universe.
+If you're not working on developing the game, you probably don't want to read this.

 Mostly this is used to inform the text of missions and newsgroup posts, but some of it is also important when determining how the